Investing in condos

 During January 2018, there was a flattening in the housing market, but stats show that after this Governmental shock, it is returning to its sustained growth.

-In long term, this tax will be ineffective unless government introduces new rules for more monetary clarification (which seems to be impossible in short term).
-Until then, foreign investors are using this loophole and their money is over flooded in the market.
+In the long term, this tax will be ineffective unless the government introduces new rules for more monetary clarification (which seems to be impossible in the short term).
+Until then, foreign investors are using this loophole and their money is over-flooded in the market.

 On the other hand, raising the price of houses and lands, made it impossible buying a condo for end users.
 Therefore, they have no other choice and they are obliged to invest in the condo market.